 Project Lead – Dinosolar

-The Dinosolar Project is expected to produce 240 megawatts of electric power.
+The Dinosolar Project is expected to produce 440 megawatts (MW) of electric power, and 440 MW of battery energy storage.

 The Dinosolar Project will provide a steady revenue stream to Natrona County, the School District, and other taxing entities throughout the project’s 35-year lifetime.